Self-Purification (Tazkiyat al-Nafs)

 Although Tazkiyah aims at success in the Hereafter, it intentionally transforms life now.
 Islam does not separate spiritual growth from worldly responsibility.
 Work, family, trade, leadership, and lawful enjoyment all become acts of worship when intention is purified.

-During this life Tazkiyah produces tangible outcomes, Inner stability , Ethical clarity, Emotional regulation, Healthier relationships
+During this life, Tazkiyah produces tangible outcomes, Inner stability, Ethical clarity, Emotional regulation, and healthier relationships

 The Reality of Human Weakness